Financial Impact of the Site Adjoining Hanes Park

 - Traffic Congestion A critical artery in the Business-40 shutdown, Northwest Blvd is currently absorbing re-routed interstate traffic during highway project construction.
 The additional traffic congestion has caused a noticeably negative impact on our already over-burdened neighborhoods during interstate bridge construction.

 - Emergency Access Hindered The site in question is along one of the main emergency routes from East/West communities to Wake Forest Medical Center along Northwest Blvd and Hawthorne Rd.
-Construction traffic and staging area could potential disrupt and congest traffic along the emergency routes.
+Construction traffic and staging area could potentially disrupt and congest traffic along the emergency routes.
 Congestion from cars, buses and crowds surrounding the stadium would negatively impact emergency vehicle access.

 - Parking Problems Hanes Park is at capacity and cannot absorb another large venue for organized sports.
 Provision for parking is already inadequate for the number of public venues in Hanes Park.
 Events in the park often coincide with one another.
 A stadium event could bring 2,000 cars into the streets and neighborhoods surrounding the park.